 And I'm not even saying that I am a pessimist, but I wouldn't say I am an eternal optimist either.
 I am deeply enamored by and just as equally terrified by the world around me and every one/thing in it.

 Bad Human is an exploration of the simple truths that reveal our common humanity.
-Deep down I'm just a poor kid from coastal Texas living the grad school life in Oregon.
+Deep down I'm just a poor kid from coastal Texas living the scholar life.
 The more I learn about science, art, philosophy, and environmentalism through this academic lens, the more I realize that I can't possibly be doing this right.
 Life.
 The journey of humanity.
 The pursuit of knowledge.

 But I want to.